AoyueBi/wheatPolyPhen2/README.md

 # wheatPolyPhen2
-wheatPolyPhen2 is script atlas that performs functional annotation of SNPs, maps coding SNPs to gene transcripts, extracts protein sequence annotations and structural attributes, and builds conservation profiles.
+wheatPolyPhen2 (wheat PPH2) is script atlas that performs functional annotation of SNPs, maps coding SNPs to gene transcripts, extracts protein sequence annotations and structural attributes, and builds conservation profiles.
+The prediction is based on the principle of protein structure homology algorithm and a Naïve Bayes classifier algorithm using supervised machine learning.
+The advantage of this approach is that the degree of detriment is assigned according to the likelihood of disruption of protein function, although the training set ultimately depends on a limited number of variants identified as disease-related.
+An updated version of PPH2 was used with the parameter “REVERSEDIRECTION = 1” during the derived allele site estimates to eliminate **the reference bias**.
+PPH2 only scores nonsynonymous mutations, and there are 4 categories for PPH2: unknown, benign, possibly damaging, and possibly damaging.
+When PPH2 score > 0.957, it means that the mutation is probably damaging, when 0.5 < PPH2 score < 0.957, it means that the mutation is possibly damaging.

 The PolyPhen-2 Wiki site is at <http://genetics.bwh.harvard.edu/pph2/dokuwiki/start>.
 Here we will provide a brief pipeline and some important precautions when estimating the probability of the missense mutation being damaging in the wheat genome.